debesheedas/MyMargdarshaka/README.md

 ________________________________________________________________

 ## User Guide and Features
+The app is available in both English and Hindi.
+You can switch languages using option in the homepage or in the App Bar.
 On the homepage there is a clickable carousel with slides that explain the main idea behind the app.
 To login as a student who wants to connect with a mentor, click on the **I AM A STUDENT** button.
 Similarly for mentors, click on the **I AM A MENTOR** button.
 Login using mobile number and OTP authentication.

 ![Screenshot - Mainpage and Login](images/screenshots/login_signup.png)